EA5SW/MMDVMHost/README.md

 6 displays a XLX logo
 any other TG display a BrandMeister Logo.

-Code also have a small remote command to shutdown,reboot and change modes of operation, simply when TX into a determined TG number:
+Code also have a small remote command to shutdown,reboot and change modes of operation, simply when TX into a determined TG number as works in Nextion displays, same code numbers hardcoded into OLED.cpp

-99999 Reboot Raspberry
-99998 Shutdown Raspberry
-99997 Send mm_plus command to start a new MMDDVMHost in dmrplus mode (mm_plus is an script file) 99996 Send mm_gate command to start a new MMDDVMHost in DMRGateway mode (mm_gate is an script file) 99995 Send mm_BM command to start a new MMDDVMHost in BrandMeister mode (mm_BM is an script file) 99990 Wifi OFF
-99991 Wifi ON